Civil Security

 Our work

-Often, to organise a joint activity our networks of professionals need partners, money or access to the latest results of scientific research.
-Using our knowledge of the region we help them to find partners, a university research team working on the relevant topic or a funding source, that finances projects on civil security.
-We also make sure that the lessons learned from the exercises, projects and expert discussions are shared as widely as possible and are known to both practitioners and policymakers.
-To achieve this, we monitor all the latest news in civil security and share the most important ones through our website, mailing lists, social media.
+We also make sure that the lessons learned from exercises, projects, and expert discussions are shared as widely as possible and reach both practitioners and policymakers.
+To achieve this, we monitor the latest developments in civil security and share the most important ones through our website, mailing lists, and social media channels.

 Strategic documents